shrutiagarwal28/wedding-website/frontend/README.md

 # 💍 Shruti & Shreeansh's Wedding Website

-Welcome to the official GitHub repository for **Shruti & Shreeansh's Wedding Website**!
+Welcome to the official GitHub repository for **A Wedding Website**!
 This project is a personalized, beautiful, and functional website built with **React** and will showcase everything about our wedding celebration.

 This site is being built with 💛 love, React, and a touch of magic.